awi-response/darts-nextgen/docs/overview.md

 uv run darts the-specific-command --help
 ```

+### Device selection

+By default, the CLI will automatic select the device for functions that support it.
+To force a specific device, you can use the `--device` parameter.
+Read more about the device selection in the [device guide](guides/devices.md).

 ### Config files

 The CLI supports config files in TOML format to reduce the amount of parameters you need to pass or to safe different configurations.